-17.4 If a notice of motion to resting a resolution is given at the meeting at which the resolution is carried, the resolution must not be carried into effect until the motion of rescission has been dualit with.
+17.4 If a notice of motion to rescind a resolution is given at the meeting at which the resolution is carried, the resolution must not be carried into effect until the motion of rescission has been dealt with.
+Note: Clause 17.4 reflects section 372(2) of the Act.

 17.5 If a motion has been lost, a motion having the same effect must not be considered unless notice of it has been duly given in accordance with clause 3.9.
+Note: Clause 17.5 reflects section 372(3) of the Act.